activeadmin/activeadmin/docs/2-resource-customization.md

 The `proc` will be called in the context of the view, so you have access to all your helpers and current user session information.

+### Adding Custom Menu Items

+Sometimes it's not enough to just customize the menu label.
+In this case, you can customize the menu for the namespace within the Active Admin initializer.

+    # config/initializers/active_admin.rb
+    ActiveAdmin.setup do |config|
+      config.namespace :admin do |admin|
+        admin.build_menu do |menu|
+          menu.add :label => "The Application", :url => "/", :priority => 0

+          menu.add :label => "Sites" do |sites|
+            sites.add :label => "Google", :url => "http://google.com"
+            sites.add :label => "Facebook", :url => "http://facebook.com"
+            sites.add :label => "Github", :url => "http://github.com"
+          end
+        end
+      end
+    end

+This block will be run once on application startup to build the menu before each of the resources are added to it.

 ## Scoping the queries

 If your administrators have different access levels, you may sometimes want to